masslab/HARproject/README.md

 - `make.names()` is called to do a first pass cleanup on the variable names
   - this eliminates reserved R words (if any) and illegal characters (lots)
 - variable names are further cleaned by replacing single letter prefixes with words using GREP (`gsub`)
-- the doubly 'BodyBody' typo is fixed in some of the variable names using GREP
+- the 'BodyBody' typo is fixed in some of the variable names using GREP
 - suffixes designating mean and std are capitalized using GREP
 - artifacts from `make.names()` are removed using GREP (periods)
 - colnames is used to assign the good names to the entire 561 variable test and train data sets